Powerlearnproject/se-day1-assignment-wizerdy44/README.md

         Maintenance: Providing ongoing support, fixing bugs, updating features, and ensuring the software remains functional and relevant.

 ***************************************************************************************************************
-QUIZ: Compare and contrast the Waterfall and Agile methodologies.
+Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.

 ANSWER:
 Waterfall:
           Linear and sequential process with fixed phases.